AdobeDocs/experience-platform.en/help/segmentation/honoring-opt-outs.md

 [!DNL Segmentation] automatically honors all profiles containing the "[!UICONTROL General Opt-Out]" flag, meaning those profiles will not be included in audiences or exports by default.
 However, it is best practice to add the appropriate fields to ensure opted-out profiles are not included in audiences and marketing activities.

-This can be done using the ∂ user interface by adding **[!UICONTROL Privacy Opt-Outs]** attributes.
-In this instance, the segment is set to include only those who have opted-in (meaning they do not have a general opt-out flag on their profile.
+This can be done using the user interface by adding **[!UICONTROL Privacy Opt-Outs]** attributes.
+In this instance, the segment is set to include only those who have opted in (meaning they do not have a general opt-out flag on their profile.
 This is done by declaring that the "[!UICONTROL Opt-Out Type]" equals "[!UICONTROL General Opt-Out]" and the "[!UICONTROL Opt-Out Value]" equals "[!UICONTROL Opt-in]".

 ![](images/opt-outs/segment-general-opt-out.png)